Tea in the Sahara

 Standout scenes include when Boy describes the environment he grows up in.
 A world without mobile phones, flatscreen TVs, and the internet is actually quite refreshing given how most of us habitually scroll on our mobile phones.
 In the part where Boy meets Girl (yep), a hybrid female (human-outlier), this scene faintly reminded me of the way Ian Flemming wrote ‘risque encounters’ for his own character James Bond.

 The audio quality on offer is executed in a subtle, stripped-back format depicting every scene that you are listening to elegantly.
 Be that crunchy snow underfoot, or crackling open fires this low-key approach allows the narration and storytelling to take centre stage.
 This all kinda makes sense given this podcast is based on a novel by Casey Wells, who also co-created this audio drama with Dave Beazley.

 So can I recommend this podcast?

-I would also pull the trigger if you like your podcast’s viewpoint packed with detailed descriptions of topography, sensory smells, and engaging writing that bring audio environments alive by word alone.
+I would also pull the trigger if you like your podcast’s viewpoint packed with detailed descriptions of topography, sensory smells, and engaging writing that brings audio environments alive by word alone.
 Each episode ends on a notable cliffhanger which is a shrewd way of leaving a carrot dangling in front of the listener leaving them wanting more.